Tax Management India. Com

 X X X X Extracts X X X X

-..... he same ought to be set aside in limine.
+..... and hence the same ought to be set aside in limine.
 5. The Learned Commissioner ought to have appreciated that there is no requirement on part of the appellant to file any wealth tax return and this being the case, non-filing of the same cannot be held against the appellant to negate the substantial contention of the appellant that the cash deposits are made from the proceeds of sale of gold.
 6. The Learned Commissioner ought to have known that when the CBDT itself allows 500 grams of gold to be held without any records, then the sale proceeds of the said quantity is also exempt from any records and this being the case, it would be a travesty of the law to bring into the ambit of taxation an amount which is outside the scope of law.
 7. The Learned Commissioner has failed to note the decision of the Hon'ble ITAT in CIT v Bhaichand 141 !TR 67, where in it has been held that the Bank Pass Book is not books of accounts as contemplated in Section 68 of the Act.
 8. The Learned Commissioner is wrong in his finding that in as much as capital gains tax is not paid on the sale of gold, the same is to be added back as income from other sources in the absence of any enabling provi .....

 X X X X Extracts X X X X